jaewonparkk/jaewonparkk/README.md

 ## I am currently working on...
 _(In Progress)_

-- 🧠 **EEG platform**
-  EEG preprocessing infrastructure designed to help research and clinical teams build more standardized, efficient, and transparent workflows.

 - 🤖 **ScratchJr AI Assistant**
   A retrieval-augmented AI assistant powered by the Gemini API that answers questions about ScratchJr lessons, curriculum content, and classroom activities.